tabreturn/tabreturn.github.io/_posts/2019-03-16-processing.py_in_ten_lessons--7.2-_mouse_interaction.md

 {% endhighlight %}

-The clear button has no hover effectThat's to say, when you position the mouse cursor above it, there's no visible change.
+The clear button has no hover effect.
+That's to say, when you position the mouse cursor above it, there's no visible change.

 <figure>
   <img src="{{ site.url }}/img/pitl07/paint-app-clear.png" />